sheltermanager/asm3/doc/manual/options.rst

 * Show the original owner field: Allow original owner to be set

+* Show the pickup fields: Allow pickup location/address to be set

 * Show the brought in by field: Allow brought in by to be set

 * Show the transfer in field: Allow incoming transfers to be set